Python MQTT Integration - Developer Guide

 Request Timeout

-Timeout is generally the time duration or interval that an application waits for the response from the client.
+It is the time duration or interval that an application waits for the response from the client.
 These values are probably given in seconds or milliseconds.

 To set the request timeout,